-2. More than 4.4 billion people live on the continent.
-Asia is thus the most populous continent.
+2. More than 4.7 billion people live on the continent.
+(2022) Asia is the most populous continent.

-4. Asia Facts - Largest City: Shanghai in China.
-With more than 24 million inhabitants Shanghai is also the largest city in the world by population.
-Tokyo has the largest metropolitan area and has more inhabitants than the whole of Canada!
+4. Asia Facts - Largest City: Tokyo in Japan.
+With more than 38 million inhabitants Tokyo has the largest metropolitan area and is Japan's most populous city.
+This city has more inhabitants than Canada!

-7. Longest River: Yangtze River is the longest on the Asian continent.
-It is in China.
-(6,300metres/3,915miles).
+8. Longest River: Yangtze River is the longest on the Asian continent.
+It is in China and is 6,300 km/ 3,915 miles long.
 The Yangtze is the third longest river in the world after the Amazon and the Nile.

-8. Highest Mountains: Mount Everest.
-The mountain (8,849metres/29,035ft) is located in the Himalayan mountain range.
+9. Highest Mountains: Mount Everest.
+The mountain is located in the Himalayan mountain range and the highest peak is 8,849 m/ 29,035 ft high.
 The Himalayas between Nepal and China are the world's highest mountains.

-9. Asia Facts - Biggest Lake: Caspian Sea.
+10. Asia Facts - Biggest Lake: Caspian Sea.
 The coastline is shared by five countries: Russia, Turkmenistan, Kazakhstan, Azerbaijan and Iran.
-The lake is also among the deepest lakes in the world with a maximum depth of more than 1,000m/3,300ft!
+The lake is also among the deepest lakes in the world with a maximum depth of more than 1,000 m/ 3,300 ft!
 Baku, the capital of Azerbaijan, is located at the Caspian Sea.